 - Requests with matching funds from other sources have a higher priority.

 - This grant will only fund conference travel to present an accepted paper or poster (applications without accepted papers or posters are ineligible for this grant).

 - Applications are accepted year-round, and must be submitted at least 10 business days prior to travel.

 - Before applying for this grant, notify your department administrator.
 The department will give you instructions regarding any pre-travel requirements.
 Procedures vary by school.
-If you are receiving funding from your department, they may use different procedures for reimbursement than ORGS.
+If you are receiving funding from your department, they may use different procedures for reimbursement than the Moody School of Graduate and Advanced Studies.
 Please be sure you know your department’s requirements before your departure.

 - Conference expenses at which a paper or poster is presented;

 - Travel for research;